andrepolischuk/andrepolischuk.github.io/notes/protect-the-frontend.md

 * Injection an unsafe code to html from db, for example in forum comments, [stored XSS](https://www.owasp.org/index.php/Testing_for_Stored_Cross_site_scripting_(OTG-INPVAL-002)).

-  For example, you has template where you passes values from api response:
+  For example, you have template where you passes values from api response:

   ```html
   <header>